Diane Lees CBE

 Diane is a Trustee of the IWM Development Trust, The Gerry Holdsworth Special Forces Trust, and the Army Museums Ogilby Trust.
 She serves as Vice President of the American Air Museum in Britain, and is also a Director of the IWM Trading Company.

 Diane is a key member of South Bank and Bankside Cultural Quarter Directors forum, Women Leaders in Museums Network (WLMN), and the Arts Council’s external advice panel.
 Diane is also a judge on the Museums + Heritage Awards, a CMI Book of the Year judge, and serves as Advisor to the Lincolnshire Bomber Command Memorial Project.

 In April 2013, Diane was appointed Chair of the National Museum Directors’ Council (NMDC) and she continues to serve in this role.
-In February 2014, Diane was appointed to David Cameron’s Holocaust Commission’s Commemoration Expert Group Committee, and in April 2014, she was appointed to the University of Lincoln’s Board of Governors.» Back to list of NMDC members
+In February 2014, Diane was appointed to David Cameron’s Holocaust Commission’s Commemoration Expert Group Committee, and in April 2014, she was appointed to the University of Lincoln’s Board of Governors.
+In December 2014, Diane was awarded a CBE in the Queen’s New Year’s Honours list for services to museums.» Back to list of NMDC members